lazyperson1020/github_sum_embed_bot/README.md

 export GITHUB_PR_NUMBER="x"
 cargo run
 ```
-Once you have build everything and ran the commands, you will need the WeBhook endpoint as said earlier and use the following command to create the embeddings to further use it.
+Once you have build everything and ran the commands, you will need the WeBhook endpoint {as stated in the RAG embeddings demo repo} and use the following commands to create the embeddings to further use it.
 You can change the collection name, vector size according to your choice.

 ```sh
 cd demo-RAG-embeddings